Psychoanalytic Readings of Hawthorne’s Romances

 6. Hester's Return to Boston in The Scarlet Letter: "Her whole orb of life both before and after, was connected with this spot, as with the one point that gave it unity"

-Afterword: Hawthorne off the Couch
+Afterword: Hawthorne beyond the Couch

 David B. Diamond is a psychoanalyst and psychiatrist in clinical practice.
 He was formerly Assistant Professor of Psychiatry at Harvard Medical School and served as Director of Outpatient Psychiatry at Brigham and Women’s Hospital, Boston, USA.